c9/core/docs/CODING_STANDARDS.md

 Checking for branch naming consistency is part of the review process and the teams responsibility.

     Use “all-” in case of doubt.
 E.g., https://github.com/c9/newclient/pull/12962/files affects redis schema code.

+In case of doubt use `all-` as this indicates higher risk.
+Generally releasing changes affecting several services is a smell so this can help you identify possible issue.

 Other Resources
 ===============